Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 processor interrupt

-The calling convention of other architectures are also described e.g.
+The calling convention of other architectures is also described e.g.,

 This manual page also gives an important difference with regular functions, while

-we look up system calls by their names: write
+we look up system calls by their names: write, read, execve, exit, mmap,

 Why numbers?
-The reason is that syscalls are like messages that are passed down, and these numbers somewhat like enum ordinals indicating the type of message.
-These numbers are part of the syscall ABI (Application Binary Interface) and as such they are stable for a CPU architecture although unbounded (new syscalls can be added).
+The reason is that syscalls are like messages that are passed down, and these numbers are somewhat like enum ordinals indicating the type of message.
+These numbers are part of the syscall ABI (Application Binary Interface), and as such they are stable for a CPU architecture, although unbounded (new syscalls can be added).

 The syscall numbers are different between architectures!
 On Linux